terrimporter/MetaWorks/README.md

 # Note the full path to the rRNAClassifier.properties file, ex. mydata_trained/rRNAClassifier.properties
 ```

-If you do not already have the NCBI ORFfinder installed on your system, then download it from the NCBI at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/ .
+If you wish to filter out putative pseudogenes, if you do not already have the NCBI ORFfinder installed on your system, then download it from the NCBI at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/ .
 You can download it using wget then make it executable in your path:

 ```linux
 # download